To provide environmental assistance to non-Federal interests in the State of Colorado.

 Length: 5 pages

-This bill was introduced on March 22, 2007, in a previous session of Congress, but was not enacted.
+This bill was introduced on July 28, 2005, in a previous session of Congress, but it did not receive a vote.

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.